1. Purpose of procedures

 3.2.4 The schedule of reviews will be updated as required by the Vice-Chancellor and President, and on conclusion of an organisational unit review will be automatically updated to include the next five-yearly review of that organisational unit.

-3.2.5 The Office of the Pro Vice-Chancellor (International and Quality) will provide the latest approved schedule to the Quality and Standards Committee and also publish it on MyUSC.
+3.2.5 Quality Office will provide the latest approved schedule to the Quality and Standards Committee and also publish it on MyUSC.

 3.3 Advance notice and reminders of review

-3.3.1 At least 12 months prior to the first milestone date for the review, the Office of the Pro Vice-Chancellor (International and Quality) will provide the Portfolio Manager and Director with:
+3.3.1 At least 12 months prior to the first milestone date for the review, the Quality Office will provide the Portfolio Manager and Director with:

-3.3.2 At least six months prior to the first milestone date for an organisational unit review, the Office of the Pro Vice-Chancellor (International and Quality) will consult the Director to ascertain progress with review preparations and, if necessary, remind all review personnel of the milestone dates for the review and initiate appropriate action to expedite review preparations.
+3.3.2 At least six months prior to the first milestone date for an organisational unit review, the Quality Office will consult the Director to ascertain progress with review preparations and, if necessary, remind all review personnel of the milestone dates for the review and initiate appropriate action to expedite review preparations.

 3.4 Review planning meetings